Cotalker/documentation/docs/documentation/api/communication/files.md

 import TabItem from '@theme/TabItem';

 ## Overview {#overview}
 Users can easily share files through channels and surveys.
-But administrators should take into consideration the file sharing aspects explained below to take full advantage of the possibilities the API tools can grant.
+But administrators should take into consideration the file-sharing aspects explained below to take full advantage of the possibilities the API tools can grant.

 <div className="alert alert--primary">

 ### Security Features
 For security reasons, uploaded files are digitally signed.
-Only verified users from the same _company_ can access the uploaded files and are required to provide the digitally signed file URL each time they access a file.
+Only verified users from the same _company_ can access the uploaded files and are required to provide the digitally signed file URL each time they wish to access a file.

 By default, _users_ on the platform have a maximum of 15-minute access to files.
 Once that time passes, the file must be signed again.
 Through the API request, access time can be set between 1 to 15 minutes.